 Respected grief expert, Dr. Alan Wolfelt, has worked with families dealing with grief over the unexpected, traumatic death of a loved one.
 He says, “After someone you care about dies a sudden, violent death, you are forced to struggle with both the traumatic nature of the death and your grief over the loss.
 Naturally, traumatized mourners often find themselves replaying and reconsidering over and over the circumstances of the death.
 This is both normal and necessary.
 Such replay helps you begin to acknowledge the reality of the death and integrate it into your life.
 It’s as if your mind needs to devote time and energy to comprehending the circumstances of the death before it can move on to grieving the fact that this person will no longer be part of your life.”

 As individuals, as communities, we struggle to comprehend these events.
 How and why would anyone do this?
-The survivors and the victims’ families will likely replay the afternoon in their minds over and over.
+The survivors and the victims’ families will likely replay the day in their minds over and over.
 They may even wonder if they could have done something different.
 They couldn’t have.
 No one could have known what had been planned.
 So, now we ask, how do we move forward?
 We band together, support each other, and mourn as one.

 What does it mean to mourn?